The Great Pyramids and Wireless Electric Energy

-The tallest unnatural structure in the world is not a tomb for pharaoh but a huge technological structure built at a unique location: center of the world’s land mass.
+The tallest unnatural structure in the world is not a tomb for pharaohs but a huge technological structure built at a unique location: center of the world’s land mass.

-No dummies have ever been discovered from Gaza pyramid, even though “King’s Chamber” and “Queen’s Chamber” have been declared to exist in them.
+No dummies have ever been discovered from Giza pyramid, even though “King’s Chamber” and “Queen’s Chamber” have been declared to exist in them.

 So what were the pyramids for?
 Limitless energy?
 Suspend your disbelief and take a journey down the rabbit hole: